Ceviche9/eslint-config-tunde-dev-react/README.md

   "extends": "tunde-dev-react"
 }
 ```

-## About the project

-This project i made base on [eslint-config-galex](https://github.com/ljosberinn/eslint-config-galex), but here you can find some of the settings i found in the templates of the rocketseat course challenges.

 ## What's included?

 Everything is dynamically included based on your `package.json` and when using TypeScript, your `tsconfig.json`.